 Speed Up Content Creation With Gutenberg and WP Engine

 We understand that sometimes change isn’t easy, but here at WP Engine we encourage you to get to know the Gutenberg editor.
-It’s designed to help you build engaging content and amazing digital experiences quickly.
+It’s designed to help you quickly build engaging content and amazing digital experiences.
 You can also leverage useful developer resources in order to maximize the new editor’s capabilities.